 For patient's outside the Sioux City area, St. Luke's and Cardiovascular Associates provide cardiology services in a dozen Iowa and Nebraska outreach locations.
 On the road care is coordinated for efficiency and quality so you regularly have access to a cardiology technician.
 Remote services are performed at the hospital closest to you for patient convenience.
 The non-invasive studies include Echocardiography, Stress Tests, Vascular Doppler Studies and Holter Monitors.

-The EKG Network also offers patient convenience.
-EKGs are taken at your local hospital for diagnosis of abnormal rhythms and damage to heart muscle.
-Tests are transmitted by phone line to St. Luke's and then interpreted promptly by one of our expert cardiologists.
-Routine reads are interpreted within 24-hours and reads requested on a stat basis are immediate.
-The EKG is then stored in St. Luke's archival system for patient security.
+EKGs are conveniently taken at your local hospital for diagnosis of abnormal rhythms and damage to heart muscle.
+Tests are transmitted by phone line to St. Luke's, then interpreted with 24-hours by one of our expert cardiologists.
+Reads requested on a stat basis are immediate.
+The EKG is stored in our archival system for patient security.

 - Heart disease